Webilop/woocommerce-html5-video/readme.txt

 == Description ==

-Woocomerce HTML5 Video is a woocommerce add-on which allows you to add videos to your products in your online store.
+WooCommerce HTML5 Video is a woocommerce add-on which allows you to add videos to your products in your online store.
 This plugin uses HTML5 to render videos in your products description page.
 The supported video formats are MP4 and Ogg.

 = Localization =